MarShin/meltingpot-experiments/readme.md

 Progresss so far:

-- PPO+LSTM with Classifier Norm Model (CNM) on Melting Pot 1.0
+- PPO+LSTM with Classifier Norm Model (CNM)[4] with parameter sharing on Melting Pot 1.0
-- 4 social outcome metrics
+- 4 social outcome metrics env wrapper

 see my [Weights and Biases report](https://wandb.ai/marshin/Meltingpot/reports/Meltingpot-initial-trials--VmlldzoyNTIxMDg5) for more details

 Current progres:

-- Replicate Model Other Agent (MOA) from [3] on Melting Pot 2.0
+- Replicate Model Other Agent (MOA)[3] with no param sharing on Melting Pot 2.0

 ## Relevant papers